cnrv/rocket-chip-read/diplomacy/Nodes.md

 >baz1 := foo<br>
 >baz2 := foo // two times

+Some remarks:
+> The star type connections allow variable number of ports to be connected and resolved at elaboration time.
+> However, there are two problems which may not be handled properly:
+> 1. There cannot be a ring, othewise the lazy process cannot figure out a value.
+> 2. On a side (inner or outer) of a node, there can be one star bind in maximal.

 ### class MixedAdapterNode
 *Generic bus adapters.*
+**_Allow only one side to have a star binding._**

 ~~~scala
 class MixedAdapterNode[DI, UI, EI, BI <: Data, DO, UO, EO, BO <: Data](